hantsy/jakartaee10-sandbox/README.md

-# jakartaee10-sandbox
+# Jakarta EE 10 Sandbox
-Personal sandbox to experience the new features of the upcoming Jakarta EE 10
+Personal sandbox to experience the new features of the upcoming Jakarta EE 10.